The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 In today’s article we will go through the complete guide of carbohydrates: simple “bad” carbohydrates vs “good” complex carbohydrates – what are they? their role in our diet, benefits, food sources from which we can take them, and their classification.

 Carbohydrates, composed of carbon, hydrogen, and oxygen are the body’s favorite source of energy.

 Carbs are sugar molecules broken down in the body into glucose – the only sugar molecule that the body uses to fuel its engine.

 Carbohydrates are important macronutrients and are one of the most important sources of energy in the body.
 Some weight loss programs discourage carbohydrate intake, but the key to success is finding the right carbs – without completely avoiding them.

-Consumption of complex carbohydrates is better than consumption of simple carbohydrates.
+Consumption of complex carbs is better than consumption of simple carbs.

 Of course, they can be eliminated, but this measure involves the adoption of a diet that deviates from the natural human, these macronutrients are necessary for the proper functioning of the body, and in their absence, the body will use fats and proteins to obtain energy so necessary day by day.